-That said, if you’re a new business owner who’s unsure of how to create invoices, you’ve come to the right place.
-From branding to invoice payment terms, here’s what you need to know about what to include in an invoice.
+That said, if you’re a new business owner and unsure of how to create an invoice, you’ve come to the right place.
+From branding to invoice payment terms, here’s what you need to know about what to include in invoices for your small business.

-Prominently placing your business name, address, and contact information (email address, phone number, website) in the invoice header helps buyers know who the document is from and saves them time should they need help.
+Prominently placing your business name, address, and contact information (email address, phone number, website) in the invoice header helps buyers quickly identify who the document is from and saves them time if they need help.

 Plus, by having your buyer’s business name, contact person, contact information, and business tax ID (if applicable) upfront, you can help streamline your record-keeping.

-An invoice number is a unique identifier issued to each invoice that your business issues, making them easier to track and manage.
+One of the other things to add when thinking “what to include in an invoice” the invoice number.
+This is a unique identifier for each invoice your business issues, making them easy to track and manage.

-The invoice date is when you issued the invoice, which serves as a reference point for both you and your buyer when tracking the payment due date.
+The invoice date is when you issued the invoice.
+This serves as a handy reference point for both you and your buyer when tracking the payment due date.

-Provide a clear list and description of goods or services, along with their associated cost, to help ensure that you and your buyer are on the same page regarding the scope of the transaction.
-Your buyer can also use the invoice to account for all items and services.
+Include a clear and detailed description of services or goods provided, along with their corresponding costs.
+This helps to see both you and your buyer are on the same page regarding the scope of the transaction.
+A clear description of services also allows your buyer to easily review and account for everything they received, reducing the chances of confusion or disputes.

 Although well-designed invoices are typically straightforward, it is generally a safe practice to add explanatory notes on anything unusual within the invoice.

-There are many benefits to leveraging these strategies and ensuring your buyers have all the information they need to make their payment.
+There are many benefits to help your customers have all the information they need to make their payments.

-Specifically, implementing invoice best practices can help businesses:
+Specifically, implementing best practices around what to include in an invoice can help businesses:

 Start creating invoices for your small business now with free invoice templates.

-Now that you’ve designed your invoice, it’s time to send it out.
+Now that you’ve mastered what to include on an invoice, it’s time to send it out.

 To learn more about the pros and cons of each option, check out this guide.

-Ready to create your first invoice?
-We’ve got good news: There’s no need to build one from scratch manually.
+Still feeling overwhelmed by what to include in invoices?
+We’ve got good news: There’s no need to build one from scratch.
 Use our free invoice generator to get started, or learn how to create an online invoice with PayPal.

-Alternatively, explore these invoice templates that you can easily customize:
+Alternatively, explore these free invoice templates that you can easily customize:

 PayPal also offers industry-specific invoicing resources, such as for electrical contractors, construction workers, and freelancers.

-By invoicing with PayPal, you can accept payments from 200+ markets across the globe and invite customers to easily use their preferred payment method — including credit and debit cards, Venmo, Apple Pay, and installments — helping you get paid faster.
-You can also easily customize each invoice to match your brand and communicate your unique payment terms.
+By invoicing with PayPal, you can accept payments from 200+ markets across the globe and invite customers to easily use their preferred payment method — including credit and debit cards, Venmo, Apple Pay, and installments — helping you get paid fast.
+You can also easily customize PayPal invoices to match your brand and communicate your unique payment terms.

 The work doesn’t stop once you send your first invoice, either.
 Use PayPal's online invoice tracker to keep tabs on each payment status, send automatic reminders, and schedule recurring invoices — so you can continue focusing on improving cash flow and growing your business.